This list is about the most serious red flags in men.

 As for marijuana, my advice is to proceed with caution.

 It’s one thing if a person occasionally enjoys a smoke.
 It’s a different story entirely if they *have* to use it every day.
-Not only is that an addiction (by definition), it’s also likely a way to cope with other issues.
+Not only is that an addiction (by definition), but it’s also likely a way to cope with other issues.
 The same thing is true for alcohol.

 I happen to be sober, but my life was nothing worthwhile when I was abusing alcohol.
 In fact, I exhibited many of the red flags listed here.
 Having a few drinks occasionally is not a problem.
 Getting blackout drunk constantly around people is a big deal and you need to limit your time around—or outright get rid of—this person.
+And yes, it’s possible to have fun and socialize sober, more on how to do that here.

 No savings and/or excessive non-education debt